strugglingchristian/strugglingchristian/index.md

 <p align="justify">
   <em>
   It is very evident no year of release or Jubilee was ever kept after the reign of Josiah, the last king of Jerusalem that obeyed the commandments of the Lord, or kept his statutes.
 This king's reign ended B. C. 607.
 See 2 Kings 23d chapter, 2 Chron.
 35 and 36 chapters, and Jeremiah 22d chapter.
 After which the Jews never kept, neither could they keep, a year of release, or Jubilee; for neither their kings, their nobles, their people, or their lands could have been redeemed after this.
-Jer. xliv.
-20‑23.
+Jer.
+44:20‑23.
 Here ended the Jewish Jubilee, they had not kept more than 21 Jubilees, lacking 28 of coming to the great Jubilee.
   </em>
 </p>

 <p align="justify">
   <em>
   And now the land was to lay desolate, while the people of God were in their enemies' land.
-Levit. xxvi.
-34. How long is a Jubilee of Jubilees?
+Levit.
+26:34.
+How long is a Jubilee of Jubilees?
 Ans.
 49 times 50 years = 2450 years.
 When did these years begin?
 When the Jews ceased the keeping of the Sabbaths and Jubilees, at the close of Josiah's reign, B. C. 607.
 Take 607 from 2450, it leaves A. D. 1843; when the Jubilee of Jubilees will come.
 (See Sec.
 Adv.
 Lib., No. 14.)</em>
   </p>

 <p align="justify">